How to Know If You’re at Risk When Google Switches to a Mobile-First Index (Flowchart)

 Assessing Your Risk in Google’s Mobile-First Index

 This agency signed on to the mission of helping businesses succeed online, but when more and more factors are rapidly changing, our ability to institute timely change diminishes.
-So we want everyone to know what’s at stake if every action isn’t taken to be mobile-friendly.
+So, we want everyone to know what’s at stake if every action taken isn’t mobile-friendly.

 If a client is unable to optimize for site speed or for conversions, or if they are not working on a solution to a mobile-friendly site, then this client should acknowledge the risk of losing rankings.